 When the Second Indochina War, or Vietnam War, as it’s known in the United States, began soon after, France stayed well away.
 In fact, French President Charles de Gaulle warned his U.S. counterpart, John F. Kennedy Jr., that Vietnam would be a “bottomless military and political swamp.”
 Though prescient, the advice ultimately went unheeded.

 The United States got involved to prevent South Vietnam from falling into communist hands.
-At first, the U.S. operated behind the scenes, but after 1964, sent combat troops and became more deeply mired in the war.
+At first, the U.S. operated behind the scenes, but after 1964, it sent combat troops and became more deeply mired in the war.

 Following France’s defeat in the First Indochina War, an international agreement divided Vietnam in two.
 Ho led the North, whereas the U.S.-backed Ngo Dinh Diem took charge of the South.
 Elections were planned to reunite the country within two years, but Diem, with U.S. approval, never submitted to a vote that he feared losing.
 Instead, a communist insurgency broke out, pitting the so-called Viet Cong, who were sponsored by North Vietnam, against Diem’s forces.